 Or, ride around Japan on a bike.
 Just like walking, you'll discover more places and save money, but you'll be able to cover more ground on a bike.

-Use apps like Jorudan app to find the cheapest way to get somewhere
+Use apps like Jorudan to find the cheapest way to get somewhere

 Jorudan is a popular route planner application.
-Other options include Google Maps.
+Google Maps is another option.